josephf123/josephf123.github.io/_posts/2024-06-28-touch-grass.md

 This code listens for any INSERTs into the DB and triggers my go server which then sends the data to the client through the websocket.

-# Infrastructure
+## Infrastructure

 To build out the infrastructure I wanted to have a modular approach, something that was scalable in the case that millions of people are using the app, I also wanted it to be easy to deploy, upgrade, test etc. For this, I used Dockerfiles and docker-compose for an easy way to build up the infrastructure in one click.
+This would make it easy to transition to Kubernetes if I need to horizontally scale.
 The services that are running on the docker compose include the frontend server which uses Nextjs, the backend server that is run using Golang, this server interacts with both the frontend but also processes the data from the device which is sent once the device connects to a hotspot.
 I have a Postgres backend which has some runscripts for setup and to configure notifications and I also have an NGINX reverse proxy that redirects traffic and faces the internet.

 Below is a diagram that pretty accurately shows how these components interact with each other and the flow of data through the system